GrapesJS/grapesjs/docs/modules/Storage.md

 # Storage Manager

 The Storage Manager is a built-in module that allows the persistence of your project data.
-The aim of this guide is to show how to setup correctly your storage configuration for common usages of the editor and explain also some additional advanced settings.

 ::: warning
 This guide requires GrapesJS v0.19.* or higher